-Breakfast (Select all three components for a reimbursable meal) Food Components and Food Items Ages 1-2 Ages 3-5 Ages 6-12 Ages 13-18 (at-risk afterschool programs and emergency shelters) Fluid Milk 4 fluid ounces 6 fluid ounces 8 fluid ounces 8 fluid ounces Vegetables, fruits, or portions of both 1⁄4 cup 1⁄2 cup 1⁄2 cup 1⁄2 cup Grains (oz eq) Whole grain-rich or enriched bread 1/2 slice 1/2 slice 1 slice 1 slice Whole grain-rich or enriched bread product, such as biscuit, roll or muffin 1⁄2 serving 1⁄2 serving 1 serving 1 serving Whole grain-rich, enriched or fortified cooked breakfast cereal , cereal grain, and/or pasta 1⁄4 cup 1⁄4 cup 1⁄2 cup 1⁄2 cup Whole grain-rich, enriched or fortified ready-to-eat breakfast cereal (dry, cold) Flakes or rounds 1⁄2 cup 1⁄2 cup 1 cup 1 cup Puffed cereal 3⁄4 cup 3⁄4 cup 1 1⁄4 cup 1 1⁄4 cup Granola Must serve all three components for a reimbu / 8 cup / 8 cup 1⁄4 cup 1⁄4 cup
+Breakfast (Select all three components for a reimbursable meal) Food Components and Food Items Ages 1-2 Ages 3-5 Ages 6-12 Ages 13-18 (at-risk afterschool programs and emergency shelters) Fluid Milk 4 fluid ounces 6 fluid ounces 8 fluid ounces 8 fluid ounces Vegetables, fruits, or portions of both 1⁄4 cup 1⁄2 cup 1⁄2 cup 1⁄2 cup Grains (oz eq) • • Whole grain-rich or enriched bread 1⁄2 slice 1⁄2 slice 1 slice 1 slice Whole grain-rich or enriched bread product, such as biscuit, roll or muffin 1⁄2 serving 1⁄2 serving 1 serving 1 serving Whole grain-rich, enriched or fortified cooked breakfast cereal , cereal grain, and/or pasta 1⁄4 cup 1⁄4 cup 1⁄2 cup 1⁄2 cup Whole grain-rich, enriched or fortified ready-to-eat breakfast cereal (dry, cold) Flakes or rounds 1⁄2 cup 1⁄2 cup 1 cup 1 cup Puffed cereal 3⁄4 cup 3⁄4 cup 1 1⁄4 cup 1 1⁄4 cup Granola 1⁄2 cup 1/8 cup 1⁄4 cup 1⁄4 cup

-Must serve all three components for a reimbursable meal.
+&lt;sup>1Must serve all three components for a reimbursable meal.
 Offer versus serve is an option for at-risk afterschool participants.

-Larger portion sizes than specified may need to be served to children 13 through 18 years old to meet their nutritional needs.
-Must be unflavored whole milk for children age one.
+&lt;sup>2 Larger portion sizes than specified may need to be served to children 13 through 18 years old to meet their nutritional needs.

+&lt;sup>3 Must be unflavored whole milk for children age one.
 Must be unflavored low-fat (1 percent) or unflavored fat-free (skim) milk for children two through five years old.
 Must be unflavored low-fat (1 percent), unflavored fat-free (skim), or flavored fat-free (skim) milk for children six years old and older.

-Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day.
-At least one serving per day, across all eating occasions, must be whole grain-rich.
+&lt;sup>4 Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day.

+&lt;sup>5 At least one serving per day, across all eating occasions, must be whole grain-rich.
 Grain-based desserts do not count towards meeting the grains requirement.

-Meat and meat alternates may be used to meet the entire grains requirement a maximum of three times a week.
+&lt;sup>6 Meat and meat alternates may be used to meet the entire grains requirement a maximum of three times a week.
 One ounce of meat and meat alternates is equal to one ounce equivalent of grains.

-Beginning October 1, 2019, ounce equivalents are used to determine the quantity of creditable grains.
+&lt;sup>7 Beginning October 1, 2019, ounce equivalents are used to determine the quantity of creditable grains.

-Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal).
+&lt;sup>8 Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal).

 Beginning October 1, 2019, the minimum serving size specified in this section for ready-to-eat breakfast cereals must be served.
-Until October 1, 2019, the minimum serving size for any type of ready-to-eat breakfast cereals is 1⁄4 cup for children ages 1-2; 1/3 cup for children ages 3-5; and 1⁄4 cup for children ages 6-12.
+Until October 1, 2019, the minimum serving size for any type of ready-to-eat breakfast cereals is 1⁄4 cup for children ages 1-2; 1/3 cup for children ages 3-5; and 3⁄4 cup for children ages 6-12.